LispCookbook/cl-cookbook/packages.md

 ## Package locks

+The package `common-lisp` and SBCL internal implementation packages are locked by default, including `sb-ext`.

-A package can be declared to be locked so that it cannot be modified by the user.
+In addition, any user-defined package can be declared to be locked so that it cannot be modified by the user.
 Attempts to change its symbol table or redefine functions which its symbols name result in an error.

 More detailed information can be obtained from documents of [SBCL][sbcl-package-lock] and [CLisp][clisp-package-lock].